jorgejgnz/MVC-Systems-Unity/README.md

 - It doesn't listen to events invoked from scene-specific components
 - It contains data that other systems or scene-specific components can read
 - It invokes its own evemts, which can be listened by other systems or otherr scene-specific components

+# Content
+- Functional MVC system (SimpleSystem)
+- Skeleton for systems with hierarchical models
+- Skeleton for modular systems
+- Network and file parsing helpers
+- Demo scene with a scene-specific component that interacts with SimpleSystem

+# Getting started
+1. Clone this repository or get the latest released package.
+1. Copy these files or import the package into your Unity project.
+1. Press play:
+- CustomComponent will print your IP and the number of times you played the scene.
+- CustomComponent has a button (custom inpsector) that changes the color of a cube.

 ## Model